-As ANQAP uses robust statistical analysis to classify a laboratory's results, the impact of gross outliers is minimal.
-If a laboratory has reported an initial result as unsatisfactory, e.g. they have reported a result as Negative when the consensus was Positive or vice versa with the wrong interpretation, this result will be excluded from the Statistical Analysis.
+As ANQAP uses robust statistical analysis to classify a participant's results, the impact of gross outliers is minimal.
+If a participant has reported a result as unsatisfactory, e.g. they have reported a result as Negative when the consensus was Positive or vice versa with the wrong interpretation, this result will be excluded from the Statistical Analysis.
 A comment will be made on the Report Form/LEADDR Report Form as to why the result was excluded from Statistical Analysis.